zonemaster/zonemaster-backend/docs/installation.md

 4) If you would like to kill the starman process, you can issue this command:

     kill `cat /home/user/logs/starman.pid`

-#### Starting the starman part that listens for and answers the JSON::RPC
-requests (**Ubuntu 14.04LTS**)

-These specific instructions can be used at least for Ubuntu 14.04LTS, and probably also for other systems using `upstart`.

-1) Copy the file `share/starman-zonemaster.conf` to the directory `/etc/init`.

-    sudo cp share/starman-zonemaster.conf /etc/init

-2) Run `sudo service starman-zonemaster start`

-    sudo service starman-zonemaster start

-This only needs to be run as root in order to make sure the log file can be opened.
-The `starman` process will change to the `www-data` user as soon as it can, and all of the real work will be done as that user.

 ### Starting the starman part that listens for and answers the JSON::RPC requests